 SO, YOU WANT TO BE IN PICTURES.

-Many times, friends and acquaintances have asked how to get into the acting business.Some think all they need do is have headshots, put themselves out to be discovered, and voila…they’re on screen!
-Well, for some people, that can work!
+Many times, friends and acquaintances have asked how to get into the acting business.Some think all they need do is have a photo, put themselves out to be discovered, and voila…they’re on screen!
+Well, for some people, that can work if your desire is to be a background actor (AKA Extra), but doesn't really work if you want to be a serious actor.

 Reputable talent agencies do not charge for representing actors.They make their money by taking a percentage of your earnings.Typically, talent agents will take ten percent of your earnings in union jobs and twenty percent for non-union jobs.
 It is not easy to get representation since talent agencies choose their clients carefully.They want to be sure the actor is serious in the profession and continues to improve their craft through training.They don't make money unless you book and you don't book unless you're serious about your craft.Talent agencies have websites that explain how to submit.
 Be sure you have current, professional headshots and that your resumé is up-to-date before submitting.